atom0s/XiPackets/world/server/0x0112/README.md

 ## Additional Information

 When populating the clients Records of Eminence quest log, the server will send multiple copies of this packet _(up to 4)_.
 Each packet will contain a different `Offset` value to index the given quest `Data` into the overall RoE quest information within the client.
 The information stored within the `Data` field holds the bits that represent the quests for the RoE system.
-If a given bit is set to 1, then the coorosponding quest that aligns to that bit is considered completed.
+If a given bit is set to 1, then the corresponding quest that aligns to that bit is considered completed.